omerbsezer/Fast-Docker/README.md

 ### Docker Compose  <a name="compose"></a>
 - Define and run multi-container applications with Docker.
 - Easy to create Docker components using one file: Docker-Compose file
-- It is yaml file that defines components:
+- It is a YAML file that defines components:
     - Services,
     - Volumes,
     - Networks,